-Although some people may be too ill or have other problems that do not allow them to take part in clinical trials, most people will probably be eligible for some type of study.
+Some people may be too sick or have other problems that keep them from taking part in clinical trials, but most people will probably be eligible for some type of study.
 This is true even if they’ve had many different treatments already.
 Of course, not all studies you are eligible for are a good fit for you.
-It’s always important to understand the purpose of the study and to have a good idea of the possible risks and benefits for you.
+It’s always important to understand the purpose of the study and have a good idea of the possible risks and benefits for you.

-Some people may be interested in a certain treatment that’s only available in clinical trials, but may not meet the eligibility criteria outlined for the studies.
-In some of these cases, a person’s doctor may ask the study sponsor if they can get an eligibility waiver or special exception to allow the person into the study, even though they do not strictly meet all of the criteria.
-This decision is usually made by the study’s clinical investigator, who sometimes consults with others involved in the study about the request.
+Some people may be interested in a certain treatment that’s only available in clinical trials, but they don’t meet the eligibility criteria outlined for the studies.
+In some of these cases, a person’s doctor may ask the study sponsor if they can get an eligibility waiver or special exception to allow the person into the study, even though they don’t meet all of the criteria.
+This decision is usually made by the study’s clinical investigator, who may consult with others involved in the study about the request.
 If entered in the study, the person is treated according to the study protocol (the same tests, doctor’s visits, follow-up, etc.), but the results from that person are not included in the final study results.

-In other cases, the studies may have already enrolled enough people and aren’t taking more participants.
+In other cases, the studies may have already enrolled enough people and aren’t taking any more participants.

 At times, there may be ways to get access to treatments that are in late phase clinical trials but not yet approved by the FDA.
 These are usually referred to as expanded access or compassionate use programs.
 In recent years the FDA has broadened these programs to allow some patients who urgently need these treatments to be able to get them.
-For more information, see our document, Compassionate Drug Use.
+For more, see our document called Compassionate Drug Use.